About Keith Morris

 The open gardens, ranging from small cottage plots to larger landscaped gardens and woodlands, will be open to visitors on Sunday, June 16, Fathers’ Day, from 10am until 4pm.

-The event will be raising funds for the historic All Saints Church in the village and a refurbished kitchen in the Village Hall.
+The event will be raising funds for the historic All Saints Church in the village.

 One of the organisers, Karen Nunn, said: “Our Open Gardens event is being organised by a group of volunteers and, as well as raising funds for good causes in the village, we hope that it will also bring the community together in a celebration of summer.